Stypox/song-downloader/README.md

 # The tool
 ### Downloads an entire youtube playlist (or single videos) in **mp3 format**, **deducing** and saving **artist**, **name**, **remixer**, **tracknumber**...
 If the song has already been downloaded updates only its metadata.
 #### Uses the API of an online downloader ([ConvertMp3](https://convertmp3.io)) so **only the audio data is downloaded**.
 I downloaded a ~150 songs playlist and it worked fine.
+I also developed an [mp3-player](https://github.com/Stypox/mp3-player), that can play playlists in order.

 # [ID3](https://en.wikipedia.org/wiki/ID3) metadata and title parsing
 Imagine a playlist (id ``1234567890abcdefghijklmnopqrstuvwx``) whose second video (id ``0a1b3c4d5e6``) is titled<br/>``ArtistName feat.
 Ft1 | SongName [Rel release](Remixer ft.
 Ft2 remix)``; the song's ID3 metadata would be: